AugustDG/zerobase-python/README.md

 ### Installation

 1. Download Python3 from your preferred source,
-2. install the necessary dependencies (as indicated in `requirements.txt`),
+2. Install the necessary dependencies (as indicated in `requirements.txt`),
-3. copy the `zerobase.py` file,
+3. Copy the `zerobase.py` file,
-4. and import the file into your main python file!
+4. And import the file into your main python file!

 ### How To Use